Get an annual AARP membership for only $9. Offer ends 12/11.

 • Veterans benefits: There are senior care facilities for veterans in many major cities, and most offer services for those who are deaf or hard of hearing.
 However, your benefits also give you options for in-home care if you qualify for assisted living or nursing home coverage.
 Read our complete veterans care guide for more details.

-• Private pay: Many seniors privately pay for care, especially for independent living and assisted living.
+• Private pay: Many seniors privately pay for care, especially for independent and assisted living.
 You can sell assets, get a reverse mortgage, cash out a retirement account, or use savings.
 Some older adults rely on family members to help cover costs.

 FYI: